-A personal vault can be organized on a network share, FTP server, detachable media or removable, tape device, or on a hard drive local to the machine.
+A personal vault can be organized on a network share, FTP server, detachable or removable media, Acronis Cloud Storage, or on a hard drive local to the machine.
 Acronis Secure Zone is considered as a personal vault available to all users that can log on the system.
 Personal vaults are created automatically when backing up any of the above locations.